-Figure 1: Participant Pre-Course Pictorial Representation of a 'Good Teacher'
+Figure 1:

-Shift in Rank Order of Important Characteristics of Good Teachers
+Participant Pre-Course Pictorial Representation of a 'Good Teacher'

-For both pre- and post- course assessments, the data used to identify important characteristics could also be understood to identify a ranking for each characteristic.
+Shift in Rank Order of Important Characteristics of Good Teachers For both pre- and post- course assessments, the data used to identify important characteristics could also be understood to identify a ranking for each characteristic.
 As such, for each student, the top six characteristics described were then recoded according to the highest rank given to that characteristic by that student.
-For example, if a student identified the most important characteristic of teaching to be teaching skill, then caring about kids, then professionalism, that student's coding for teaching skill would be 1 (top), personal attributes would be 2, professionalism would be 3, and the other three characteristics would be identified with the code of 9 (not mentioned).
-Thus, each characteristic has a rank order that can be compared in a paired sample structure using the Wilcoxon Signed Ranks test to determine whether a significant shift had occurred in student ranking.
+For example, if a student identified the most important characteristic of teaching to be teaching skill, then caring about kids, then professionalism, that student's coding for teaching skill would be 1 (top), personal attributes would be 2, professionalism would be 3, and the other three characteristic has a rank order that can be compared in a paired sample structure using the Wilcoxon Signed Ranks test to determine whether a significant shift had occurred in student ranking.

-Figure 3 shows the shift in rank for knowledge characteristics from preto post-course assessment.
+Figure 3 shows the shift in rank for knowledge characteristics from pre- to post- course assessment.
 Again, each bar represents the percent of respondents who indicated that ranked position.
-Using the Wilcoxon Signed Ranks test, the pre-posttest pairing reveals a significant shift in students' highest ranking position of knowledge towards the higher ranks (Z=-3.69, p<.001).
+Using the Wilcoxon Signed Ranks test, the pre-posttest pairing reveals a significant shift in students' highest ranking position of knowledge towards the higher ranks (Z=-3.69, p < .001).